-If the LA accepts that exceptional need has been demonstrated, the application will be prioritised under oversubscription criterion 2.
+If we accept that exceptional need has been demonstrated, the application will be prioritised under oversubscription criterion 2.
 This does not guarantee that a place will be available.
-Where the LA doesn't agree that the need is exceptional, the application will be prioritised according to other oversubscription criteria.
+Where we don't agree that the need is exceptional, the application will be prioritised according to other oversubscription criteria.